 Xiamen sits on the southeast coast of China, directly across from Taiwan.
 Much of the city itself sits on an island surrounded by coastline.
 It’s a great place to rent a bike, enjoy the beach and eat some seafood.

-The city was one of the four original Special Economic Zones opened to foreign investing and trade during the economic reform period of the early 1980’s.
+The city was one of the four original Special Economic Zones opened to foreign investment and trade during the economic reform period of the early 1980s.
 Xiamen and the surrounding areas in Fujian are the ancestral home to large numbers of overseas Chinese.
 These two factors have helped create a plethora of cultural and educational institutions and a thriving economy.

 - Province: Yunnan